myoung35/Team2_SWIRE_Spring2025_MSBACapstone/README.md

 Retailer or non retailer customer status

 ### 3. **Modeling Framework**
-In order to support delivery insights for all customers, tow routes of analysis were completed, one for the retailer customers and one for the non retail customers.
+In order to support delivery insights for all customers, two routes of analysis were completed, one for the retailer customers and one for the non retail customers.

 - **Non-Retail Customers**:
   - Used multilevel logistic models (MLM) to predict 2024 order volumes.